Ebe2492/Ebe2492/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studied Bachelors  mathematics and Completed MERN stack development course.
+- 🎓 &nbsp; Studied Bachelors  mathematics and Certified MERN stack developer.
 - 💼 &nbsp; fresher - Actively looking for a job.
 - 🌱 &nbsp; Learning more Web development and UI/UX.
 - ✍️ &nbsp; Pursuing full-stack development and Web designing as hobbies/side hustles.